Henry Hamilton O'Hara "Mad O'hara"

-Henry Hamilton O'Hara, also known as "Mad O'Hara" or "The Mad Squire of Craigbilly" or "Crebilly" (born 1820 – died 1875) was the last squire of Craigbilly Castle in County Antrim, Ireland.
+Henry Hamilton O'Hara, also known as "Mad O'Hara" or "The Mad Squire of Craigbilly" or "Crebilly" (1820–1875) was the last squire of Craigbilly Castle in County Antrim, Ireland.
 The O'Hara family was, for over 600 years, the landed gentry of Ballymena and surrounding areas.

 Henry Hamilton O'Hara is the subject of many local legend.
 He was a gambler and bigamist with a ferocious temper.
 Most famously, one day on returning from gaming he entered the house with several friends, and his wife would not stand to greet them.
 He is said to have shoveled hot coals onto her lap with the words, "Now will you rise?"
 It was for such actions that he was labelled "Mad O'Hara".
 These stories stand in contrast to some of the primary evidence of the time.
 For example, he was considered a good landlord as evidenced by the inscriptions on his tombstone: